-- (a) In the event that the operation of an amateur station causes general interference with broadcast reception in receiving apparatus of modern design, that amateur station shall not operate during the hours from eight o'clock p.m. to ten-thirty p.m., and on Sundays from ten-thirty a.m. until one p.m., local time, upon such frequency or frequencies as cause such interference. - (b) An amateur station shall transmit its assigned call at the end of each transmission but in any event at least once during each fifteen minutes of operation.
-Section VIII.
-Other Regulations: - (a) Amateur station licenses shall be issued only to persons who are amateurs, as defined in Section I, paragraph (a) above. - (b) Amateur station licenses shall be issued only to persons who are amateur operators, as defined in Section I, paragraph (b) above, provided, however, that if an applicant is not such an operator, an amateur station license shall be issued him upon the presentation of affirmative evidence that the station, when licensed, will be operated by an amateur operator. - (c) Amateur station licenses shall not be issued to corporations or associations, provided, however, that in the case of a bona fide amateur radio society, a license may be issued to an authorized official of such society as trustee therefor. - (d) The licensee of a portable station shall give advance notice to the Supervisor of Radio in the district where application was made for said portable station license, of all locations at which the station will be operated.
-The licensee of an amateur station shall keep an - (e) accurate log of station operation, in which shall be recorded the time of each transmission, the station called, the input power to the last stage of the transmitter, and the frequency band used.
-Section 1X.
+- (a) In the event that the operation of an amateur sta-tion causes general interference with broadcast reception in receiving apparatus of modern design. that amateur station shall not operate during the hours from eight o'clock p.m. to ten-thirty p.m., and on Sundays from ten-thirty a.m. until one p.m., local time, upon such frequency or frequencies as cause such interference. - (b) An amateur station shall transmit its assigned call at the end of each transmission but in any event at least once during each fifteen minutes of operation. - Section VIII.
+Other Regulations: (a) Amateur station licenses shall be issued only to - (a) Amateur station neenees shall be issued only to persons who are amateurs, as defined in Section I, paragraph (a) above. (b) Amateur station licenses shall be issued only to persons who are amateur operators, as defined in Section I, paragraph (b) above, provided, however, that if an arnight (b) above, provided, however, that if an applicant is not such an operator, an amateur station license shall be issued him upon the presentation of affirmative evidence that the sta-tion, when licensed, will be operated by an amateur operator.

+- operator. (c) Amateur station licenses shall not be issued to corporations or associations, provided, however, that in the case of a bona fide amateur radio society, a license may be issued to an authorized official of such society as trustee therefor. (d) The licensee of a portable station shall give advance notice to the Supervisor of Radio in the district where application was made for said portable station which the station will be operated. (e) The licensee of an amateur station shall keep an - (e) The licensee of an amateur station shall keep an accurate log of station operation, in which shall be recorded the time of each transmission, the station called, the input power to the last stage of the transmitter, and the frequency band used.
+Section IX.
 Administration: These regulations shall be administered in accordance with the Radio Act of 1927 as amended.

-E.g., the use of unrectified alternating current power supply will be considered satisfactory in the amplifier stages of an oscillator-amplifier transmitter so arranged that variations in plate voltage cannot affect the frequency of the oscillator.
+\ E.g., the use of unrectified alternating current power supply will be considered satisfactory in the amplifier stages of an oscillator-amplifier transmitter so arranged that varia-tions in plate voltage cannot affect the frequency of the oscillator